oracle-samples/oracle-timesten-samples/README.md

 The QuickStart tree remains part of this repository.
 It includes long-standing samples for JDBC, ODBC, OCI, PL/SQL, TTClasses, ODP.NET, ODPI-C, J2EE/ORM integrations, administration tasks, cache, replication, and performance testing.
 These samples are useful for existing deployments, compatibility testing, and product-feature coverage even when they are not the first recommended path for new application developers.

 ## Supported TimesTen Releases
-In general these samples require a _minimum_ of **TimesTen 22.1.1.1.0** but our recommendation is to always use the most recent release available for your platform.
-Some specific samples may require a more recent TimesTen release; any such requirement will be detailed in the sample's README file.
-These samples all work equally well with regular TimesTen or the free TimesTen Express Edition (TimesTen XE).
+We recommend using **TimesTen 26.1.1.1.0 or later**, especially for the modern demos for AI/application state, payment authorization, telecom call routing, and agent workflow state.
+These demos use the TimesTen `JSON` data type, which requires TimesTen 26.1.1.1.0 or later.

-The modern demos for AI/application state, payment authorization, telecom call routing, and agent workflow state require **TimesTen 26.1.1.1.0 or later** because they use the TimesTen `JSON` data type.
+Some long-standing and compatibility samples can still run with **TimesTen 22.1.1.1.0 or later**.
+Any sample that requires a newer release calls that out in its README.

 ## More information
 You can find more information about the Oracle TimesTen In-Memory Database on our [Product Portal](https://www.oracle.com/database/technologies/related/timesten.html)